NOW HIRING! Math instructors and Cognitive Trainers/Reading Coaches. 865-257-5322.

 Kimber has worked as a private instructor in high-school level biology, chemistry, and physics classes offered through BHEA, SIEGE, and Thursday Connection.
+She currently teaches 3rd grade at Oak Grove Home School Co-Op.
 In addition, Kimber has completed many training hours in curriculum administration and special education in the areas of Language Arts, Math, and General Education.

 Karen is a licensed PACE and Master the Code cognitive trainer and holds a B.S. in Education from ETSU.
 As a Tennessee-licensed teacher in grades K-8, Karen has experience teaching in both public and private schools, as well as homeschool.
 Karen's classroom experience, knowledge of learning disabilities, and an enthusiastic attitude make her a highly-adept cognitive skills trainer.

 Committed to serving students with excellence, Karen has continued her professional development in the areas of dyslexia training and writing.
 Karen is energetic and enthusiastic and enjoys serving her community as a dedicated volunteer.